gamesbook/pyprototypr/docs/worked_example.rst

 As can be seen there are four lines in the file:

--  *Line 1* - this tells Python to access the functionality in **pyprototypr**; every script you write *must* start with this line
+-  *Line 1* - this tells Python to access the functionality in **pyprototypr**; every script you write **must** start with this line
 -  *Line 2* - ``Create()`` tells **pyprototypr** to setup an output PDF file in which this design of will be saved.
-Because no further information is given, the default values for sizes and colours will used, as well as the default paper format, which is an A4 page.
-Every script you write *must* have this line before any further **pyprototypr** instructions/commands are supplied.
+Because no further information is given, the default values for sizes and colours will used, as well as the default page dimensions - an A4 page.
+Every script you write **must** have this line before any further **pyprototypr** instructions/commands are supplied.
 -  *Line 3* - ``Deck()`` means that **pyprototypr** is defining a deck.
-   Because there is no other information given, it will create the default number cards - *9* cards - with each card having the same default size (i.e. a “Poker” card size).
+   Because there is no other information given, it will create the default number of cards - *9* - with each card having the same default size (i.e. a "Poker" card size).
 -  *Line 4* - ``Save()`` gives the go-ahead to create the output file on disc.
 Usually, every script you write will have this as the last line.
 If you don't have it, no file will be created.
+The output file will be a PDF with the same name as your script (although with ``.pdf`` extension instead.)

 Now save the text file, for example, as ``cards1.py``.
-Then open a command-line window (as described in `Setting Up <setting_up.rst>`__ ) and change to the directory where the file is saved.
+Then open a command-line window (as described in `Setting Up <setting_up.rst>`_ ) and change to the directory where the file is saved.

 Type the following::

    python cards1.py

-An output PDF file should now have been created, in the same directory as your ``cards1.py`` file, called ``cards1.pdf``.
-If you open this in a PDF reader program, you should see that it contains a set of 9 blank, poker-card sized, rectangular outlines (which we are calling “cards”) laid out in a grid on an A4-sized page.
+The output PDF file should now have been created, in the same directory as your ``cards1.py`` file, called ``cards1.pdf``.
+If you open this in a PDF reader program, you should see that it contains a set of 9 blank, Poker-card sized, rectangular outlines (which we are calling "cards") laid out in a grid on an A4-sized page.

 A simple card deck example: Take 2